Updated: Jul 8

 They may suggest non-surgical treatments such as injections or physical therapy, medical massage, and acupuncture.

-It's important to seek help from a Manhattan pain management specialist who has experience treating nerve pain so they can recommend an appropriate treatment plan for you.
+It's important to seek help from a New Jersey pain management specialist who has experience treating nerve pain so they can recommend an appropriate treatment plan for you.